Raising Low Self-Esteem: 18 Ways to Build High Self-Esteem

 Ask yourself, “If I were talking to a friend who is in the same situation as me, what would I say to them?”

 Your response would probably be, “Don’t be hard on yourself,” or, “You have great potential.
 That mistake doesn’t make you a failure at all.”

 If you want to feel your best mentally, start by taking good care of your body including your brain.

-They believe that believe that taking care of their body is going to take so much time and effort.
+They believe that taking care of their body is going to take so much time and effort.
 So they look for a quick fix that will help them ignore their physical needs.
-Their mental health continue to suffer.
+Their mental health continues to suffer.

 In other words, you can’t ignore your body and expect to feel good.

 Below are some ways to help you set up a plan for optimal physical health in three areas: exercising, resting, and eating.

 Regular exercise of 45 minutes three to five times a week helps improve sleep, increase energy, regulate stress levels, and reduce a large number of health risks.

 It also improves self-esteem and mental health overall.